-- 301. We can prosecute any registered person who commits an offence, where we could be the prosecuting authority.
-This could be as:

-- an individual

-- a corporate body

-- an unincorporated association.

-- 302. Under certain circumstances, we are able to prosecute both an individual and the organisation.
+- an unincorporated association. - 308.
+Under certain circumstances, we are able to prosecute both an individual and the organisation.
 If the registered person is a corporate body, or an unincorporated association, and we decide to prosecute for an offence, we will prosecute the organisation and not an individual person.
 However, if the offence was committed with the consent of, or is attributable to any neglect on the part of, a member of the organisation, then that member is also guilty of an offence.
 In these circumstances we may prosecute either or both parties.